robertostling/efmaral/README.md

 `efmaral` is implemented in Python/C and requires the following software to be
 installed:

- * Python 3 (tested with version 3.4)
+ * Python 3 (tested with version 3.4) and setuptools
- * gcc (tested with version 4.9) and GNU Make
+ * gcc (tested with version 4.9)
  * Cython (tested with version 0.21 and 0.20)
  * NumPY (tested with version 1.8.2)
  * `fast_align` (needed if you want to use the `atools` utility for symmetrization)

 These can be installed on Debian 8 (jessie) using the following command as root:

-    apt-get install python3-dev python3-setuptools cython3 gcc make python3-numpy
+    apt-get install python3-dev python3-setuptools cython3 gcc python3-numpy

-Then, clone this repository and run `make`:
+Then, clone this repository and run `setup.py`:

     git clone https://github.com/robertostling/efmaral.git
     cd efmaral
-    make

-If you want to install the libraries for use by other Python programs, do:

     python3 setup.py install

 The functions you are probably most interested in are `efmaral.cyalign.align`